Nveatch/Chess_Games_Group_Analysis/README.md

 ### Statistical Analysis Questions
 1. What is the probability of win/lose/draw by color, and does that change by rating bracket?

-2. What is the average number of turns for a win or loss, by color, by bracket?

-3. What are your chances of winning based on ELO difference, for both white and black?
+2. What are your chances of winning based on ELO difference, for both white and black?
 Does that change per bracket?

-4. What is the most commmon opening overall, and by ELO bracket?
+3. What is the most commmon opening overall, and by ELO bracket?

-5. What opening has the highest win chance by color and by ELO bracket?
+4. What opening has the highest win chance by color and by ELO bracket?

-6. By ELO bracket, what is the average number of games needed to improve?
+5. By ELO bracket, what is the average number of games needed to improve?

 ### Machine Learning Questions
 1. Does the opening matter?
 If an opening is defined by the first 5 moves, can an ML model predict (*with a high degree of accuracy) a winner from a color's first five moves?